Tuition, Fees and Paying For Your Education

 The program provides an award to competitively selected, academically meritorious graduate degree students in all fields.
 This program includes financial need as a consideration for the selection of some of these awards.
 The number of awards vary from year to year due to state-wide budget appropriations.

 We have some privately funded scholarships.
-Application for these scholarships occurs during spring term for students entering their second year of field placement.
+The application for these scholarships is available beginning in mid-October.
 Scholarship opportunities for incoming students are limited.
 Scholarship for newly admitted students are announced in late summer.

 Students interested in a career in public child welfare may be interested in applying to this program.
 DHS Child Welfare (CW) employees who are admitted to the MSW Program and Child Welfare Education Program can receive up to $10,000 per year toward tuition depending on the number of credits registerd for each term.
 MSW students who are not employed by DHS CW can receive up to $6,000 per year.
 MSW, Child Welfare Partnership students who are also in the Culturally Responsive Leaders Program will be awarded up to $10,000 per academic year (fall, winter and spring terms).
 The stiped is not in addition to the Child Welfare Education Partnership tuition assistance.

 We do not offer graduate assistantships at this time, however students attending the Portland Campus Option can apply for graduate assistantships in other departments on campus.
-Fully admitted graduate students appointed to graduate assistantships are exempt from paying a portion of the instruction fee for each quarter (the employing department provides a tuition credit), but are responsible for paying the Building, Health, Incidental, and Technology Fees, as well as any Other Fees.
 All graduate assistants must register for at least 9 graduate credits.